PSDI-UK/aiida-gromacs/docs/source/tutorials/PTH2R_CGMD.rst

 Our starting point is the PTH2R `structure <https://gpcrdb.org/protein/pth2r_human/>`_ from the GPCRdb.

 1. First, we download the PTH2R protein from the GPCRdb using ``curl``.
-We will track our commands as we perform them using the ``genericMD`` command in aiida-gromacs:
+We will track our commands as we perform them using the ``genericMD`` command in aiida-gromacs (note that this and all following commands use the **Linux** command line syntax; this will need to be adjusted appropriately if using MacOS) :

     .. code-block:: bash